Contact Cathy Blatnik for Interpreters in your area, email@example.com or 517.381.1410

 St. Jude offers interpreted Mass upon request.
 Please call Denise at 517.881.9641 by Friday morning if you want interpreting for the Saturday Mass.

-Lansing Mass Schedule through December 2019 to June 2020
+Lansing Mass Schedule through June 2020

 St. Mary Cathedral